 7 Hacks to KEEP Your Home Clutter-Free

-A clutter-free home is an ongoing task, so here are some easy hacks to help you to KEEP your home as clutter-free as possible.
+A clutter-free home is an ongoing task, so here are some easy hacks to help you to KEEP your home as clutter-free as possible and enjoy simple living.

 Have you been making some great headway in your decluttering efforts?